goretkin/FixArgs.jl/docs/src/index.md

 ## Pure-imaginary type and `Base.Complex`
 Now that we can make some arguments static, we can introduce a meaningful example where the lazy call might not be valid to begin with.
 You can define a type such that `xeval` raises `MethodError` and still represent the computation symbolically.
-The Julia ecosystem goes to great lengths to find the right generic functions and to ensure that all methods defined on generic functions are semantically compatible.
-This effort enables generic programming and interoperability.
 You can define a type `A` in terms of a function `f` and a type `B` even if it may not make sense to define a new method of `f` on `B`.

 Here is an over-the-top example: